-Conserving biodiversity in protected areas: building local authority capacities in Brazil, Colombia, Ecuador and Peru
+Conserving biodiversity in Brazil, Ecuador, Colombia and Peru

-Title: Protected areas and other site-based conservation mechanisms at local authority level
+Title: Protected areas and other zonal conservation measures at the local government level

-Better conditions are in place for local authorities in Brazil, Colombia, Ecuador and Peru to conserve biodiversity through the effective and equitable management of protected areas and other site-based conservation mechanisms.
+Local governments in Brazil, Colombia, Ecuador and Peru are more capable of conserving biodiversity thanks to effective and equitable management of protected areas and other territorial conservation measures.

-The measures build on the experience gained with existing initiatives and adopt a multilevel approach:
+The measures build on experience gained from existing initiatives and focus on three areas: